“`html

 The 500-Hour Requirement

-Virginia requires 500 clock hours of massage therapy education from a school approved by the state.
+Virginia requires 500 clock hours of massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) education from a school approved by the state.
 AVI’s program is designed to meet this requirement fully.
 Every hour of instruction — classroom, lab, and clinic — counts toward your total.

 ⚠️ Hour requirements and licensing rules can change.
 Always confirm current requirements directly with the Virginia Board of Nursing at dhp.virginia.gov before enrolling.